simisonne/mono/README.md

 - Windows 10/11 x64
 - [ffmpeg](https://ffmpeg.org/download.html) on system PATH — required for LUFS loudness analysis

-> BPM and key analysis use bundled PyInstaller-frozen executables.
-No Python installation is required on the end-user machine.

 ---

 ## Building from source